Skip to the main content.

 When kids ask, “Why did Jesus die?” we suggest a response that points to the gospel.
 You might quote a Bible verse like 1 Peter 3:18 that says, "For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit."

 We suggest using language that's easier for them to understand while communicating that core concept.
 For example, you might say, 'Christ chose to take on the punishment for our sins so we could always be close to God.
 But death didn’t win, He came back to life!'
-There's a Daily Devotional on Sharing About God that offers more child-friendly language and teaches kids how to talk about God as well.

 Want to go more in-depth on this topic?
-Check out our parent's guide on how to talk to your kids about faith (for every age).
+Check out our parents' guide on how to talk to your kids about faith (for every age).

 Conclusion: Keep It Simple, Keep It Joyful